Cinema of North Korea: Production estimates

 The number of films produced in North Korea is difficult to determine.
 In 1992, Asiaweek reported that the country produced about 80 films annually, and a BBC report in 2001 indicated that North Korea was then producing about 60 films a year.
 In spite of these claims, Johannes Schönherr, an attendee of the 2000 Pyongyang International Film Festival, found little evidence for actual films or titles.
 He notes that the country offered only one domestic feature and one documentary at their most high-profile film festival, and suggests that the high number of reported films includes short films, cartoons, and short installments of long-running series.
 He also cites a 1998 North Korean pamphlet containing a list of films which had been made in the country up to 1998.
 This gives a total of 259 titles, and indicates that the 1980s were the most prolific decade with about 15 to 20 films made yearly.

 The British Film Institute Sight & Sound magazine reported that an average of 20 films per year were made from the 1960s to the early 1990s.
 However, in the economic hard times following the collapse of the Soviet Union film production reduced, and from 2000 to 2009 only about 5 films per year were made.

 Film festivals

 The Pyongyang International Film Festival, established in 1987 and broadened in scope in 2002, is now held every two years.

 History

 1940s and 1950s

-After the division of Korea following the defeat of the Japanese Empire in WWII, filmmakers in the North and the South sought to produce the first Korean film after the liberation in their respective half of the peninsula.
-Although South Koreans were first, with Viva Freedom!
-(1946), North Korea soon followed with My Home Village.
+After the division of Korea following the defeat of the Japanese Empire in World War II, filmmakers in the North and the South sought to produce the first Korean film after the liberation in their respective half of the peninsula.
+The first North Korean film was a documentary released in July 1946 called Our Construction.
+For feature-length films, Viva Freedom! was released in 1946 and My Home Village in 1949.